-Innovation capture has become the key
+Innovation capture is key

-The focus is now on innovation capture and speed-tomarket and the role of purchasing has become extremely strategic.
+The focus is now on innovation capture and speed-to-market and the role of purchasing has become extremely strategic.
 Key suppliers have now become a real force of proposition.
-This change requires a totally different breed of Purchasing professionals.
+This change requires a totally different breed of purchasing professionals.

 A GLOBAL VISION OF THE COMPANY

 Transversal courses allow MAI graduates to evolve on other types of functions: Marketing, Strategy, Product Development, etc.

 This professional network of over 4,000 graduates - most of them working for major corporations - is the only alumni community to have so many Purchasing managers in Europe.
 It is also part of the KEDGE alumni network, which brings together more than 60,000 graduates from all over the world.

 A PROGRAMME ACCLAIMED BY COMPANIES

 Recruiters are in constant touch with the MAI to offer both internships and permanent posts to students and graduates.

 Students are exposed to real-world working conditions with a prime focus on personal accountability and empowerment.
 Lectures rely on everyday-life business cases, group work, presentations, real application exercises, role plays, summary reports, etc.